ashaffir/playperfect/README.md

 ![Inner look](./api-logs.jpg)

 #### Notes:
-- As you can see, though there are much more than 100 RPS (required), the response time is 350ms on the 95th percentile.
+- As you can see, though there are much more than 100 RPS (required), the response time seen is 350ms on the 95th percentile.
-This would be mostly a network latency, rather than the app response which measured which is clearly seen in the logs.
+This would be mostly a network latency, rather than the app response which much lower as clearly seen in the logs, which looks like avereging below the 50ms marker (this should be verified...).

 ## To Do
+In addition to some TODOs in the code, here are a few more general stuff that need to be addressed.

 ### Operations
 * Proper application run
   Currently the API is running from within a Tmux session so that it wont stop then the SSH is closed.